Friday, November 30, 2018

 CryptO'pinion

-This is such a classic adventure that I have loved and hated in equal measure.
-Sure, I marvel at the aesthetics but it's always the gameplay that matters.
-It's cruel and unforgiving, making you scream out loud, at the monitor.
-I mean something as simple as the droopy slugs on the first level - yet they killed me so many times.
-Furiously addictive!!
+This is a classic adventure that I have loved and hated in equal measure.
+Sure, I marvel at the aesthetics but it's the gameplay that matters.
+That can be cruel and unforgiving, making you scream out loud.
+I mean something as simple as the droopy slugs on the first level - yet they killed me many times.
+Furious, yet addictive!!

-However, there can be no denial of the position of this game in the Hall of Fame.
-I hope you enjoyed this short recap and (fingers crossed) I've put a thought in your head to boot it up again?
-A truly wonderful game in every respect.
+However, there can be no denying it ranks very high in the Hall of Fame.
+I hope you enjoyed this short recap and I hope you guys download and have a few games.
+This is a truly wonderful game in every respect.

 Grab some of Eric Chahi's cartoon-style adventure on a floppy disk or for your hard drive.